 Request for Spiritual Direction

 The Ignatian Spiritual Life Center has been working with professional spiritual directors for many years.
 If you are interested in receiving direction from a qualified professional, please fill out the form below.
-Within a week, you will receive a telephone call from Natalie Terry, the Director of the Ignatian Spiritual Life Center.
-She will speak with you about options and offer you a referral.
-You will then follow up directly with the spiritual director and learn about hourly fees and available meeting times.
+Within a week, you will receive a message from Grace Salceanu, the Director of the Ignatian Spiritual Life Center, offering you 2 referrals.
+You will then follow up directly with the spiritual directors to learn about hourly fees, set up an initial meeting and discern which director is the better fit for you.

 What is Spiritual Direction?